 - Target practice is permitted only in established ranges.

 - Kingsbury Shooting Range brochure.

-- Spring mushrooms hunters cannot be in the field during turkey hunting season during turkey hunting hours.
+- Spring mushrooms hunters cannot be in the field during turkey hunting hours.
+Mushroom hunters do not need to register.

 - Wetland trapping is available through drawing only.
 Drawing is held the first Saturday in October.